ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/python_classes_practical.md

    - What properties should this class have?
    - Include an object method that displays the card.
 (Hint: you can `print` the properties of the card.)
    - Test your implementation by creating and displaying a few cards (ex.
-Ace of Spades, 4 of Hearts, 10 of Diamonds...)
+Ace of Spades, 4 of Hearts, 10 of Diamonds, Queen of Clubs...)
    <!--
       Possible solution: